-- Regular instruction-the largest area of expenditures by function splits into the following subcategories: - ✓ Elementary schools and preschool-project 5,042 students in Grades PreK-5 in fiscal year 2021-2022 and utilize 37.8 percent of the regular instruction budget. - ✓ Charter schools-project 960 students in Grades K-8 in 2021-2022 and utilize 9.1 percent of the regular instruction budget. - ✓ Middle schools-project 2,769 students in Grades 6-8 in 2021-2022 and utilize 18.0 percent of the regular instruction budget. - ✓ High schools-project 4,976 students in Grades 9-12 in 2021-2022 and utilize 32.9 percent of the regular instruction budget. - ✓ Districtwide fees and gifts-reflect the estimated annual gifts to school, instructional fees, and miscellaneous revenues that LPS expects to collect in the schools over the course of the fiscal year for inclusion in the expense accounts.
-This sub-category constitutes the remaining 2.2 percent of the regular instruction budget and is found only in the General Fund. - Special Instruction-concentrates district resources for students who either have disabilities which meet state and federal eligibility requirements or for students who elect to pursue training through one of the districts many career and technical education courses.
-There are two sub-categories for this function. - ✓ Special education-will benefit an estimated 1,665 students in fiscal year 2021-2022 and utilize 95.7 percent of the special instruction budget. - ✓ Career and technical education-will be pursued by an estimated 4,200 students during 2021-2022 and utilize 4.3 percent of the special instruction budget. - Governance-considered both a function and purpose, this includes the Board of Education, Board treasurer services, executive administration services, election services, legal services, tax assessment and collection services, audit services, community relations services, staff relation and negotiation services, and other services including advisory committees.
+- Regular instruction-the largest area of expenditures by function splits into the following subcategories: - ✓ Elementary schools and preschool-project 4,953 students in Grades PreK-5 in fiscal year 2023-2024 and utilize 37.5 percent of the regular instruction budget. - ✓ Charter schools-project 934 students in Grades K-8 in 2023-2024 and utilize 9.9 percent of the regular instruction budget. - ✓ Middle schools-project 2,496 students in Grades 6-8 in 2023-2024 and utilize 18.0 percent of the regular instruction budget. - ✓ High schools-project 4,722 students in Grades 9-12 in 2023-2024 and utilize 32.6 percent of the regular instruction budget. - ✓ Districtwide fees and gifts-reflect the estimated annual gifts to school, instructional fees, and miscellaneous revenues that LPS expects to collect in the schools over the course of the fiscal year for inclusion in the expense accounts.
+This sub-category constitutes the remaining 2.0 percent of the regular instruction budget and is found only in the General Fund. - Special Instruction-concentrates district resources for students who either have disabilities which meet state and federal eligibility requirements or for students who elect to pursue training through one of the districts many career and technical education courses.
+There are two sub-categories for this function.

-- Support Components-refer to the six districtwide departments that provide the resources and personnel to keep the main infrastructure of the district operating safely and smoothly so the staff in those facilities can provide the students with the education they expect.
-These departments operate out of the General Fund primarily. - ✓ Learning Services-focuses on providing direct support to schools and programs for items as diverse as curriculum development, assessments, discipline, and Gifted and Talented, to name a few.
-This department utilizes 40.2 percent of the General Fund support components budget. - ✓ Safety and Security Operations-provides districtwide support by making certain all facilities are safe spaces for both students and staff.
-This department uses 3.6 percent of the General Fund support components budget. - ✓ Human Resource Services-provides districtwide support by handling all the concerns of staffing from recruitment and hiring to payroll and benefits negotiations.
-The department accounts for 10.3 percent of the General Fund support components budget. - ✓ Transportation Services-primarily handles transporting students to and from facilities, on field trips, and to and from sporting events and activities, but they also maintain the district's two vehicle fleets.
-The department accounts for 23.6 percent of the General Fund support components budget. - ✓ Information and Technology Services-provides districtwide support by maintaining the technology infrastructure and devices used by staff and students.
-The department accounts for 14.4 percent of the General Fund support components budget. - ✓ Financial Services-provides districtwide support by providing accounting, warehousing, purchasing services, printshop, and risk management.
+- ✓ Special education-will benefit an estimated 1,950 students in fiscal year 2023-2024 and utilize 88.8 percent of the special instruction budget. - ✓ Career and technical education-will be pursued by an estimated 5,000 students during 2023-2024 and utilize 11.2 percent of the special instruction budget. - Governance-considered both a function and purpose, this includes the Board of Education, Board treasurer services, executive administration services, election services, legal services, tax assessment and collection services, audit services, community relations services, staff relation and negotiation services, and other services including advisory committees. - Support Components-refer to the six districtwide departments that provide the resources and personnel to keep the main infrastructure of the district operating safely and smoothly so the staff in those facilities can provide the students with the education they expect.
+These departments operate out of the General Fund primarily. - ✓ Learning Services-focuses on providing direct support to schools and programs for items such as curriculum development, assessments, discipline, and Gifted and Talented, to name a few.
+This department utilizes 39.3 percent of the General Fund support components budget. - ✓ Safety, Security, and Operations-provides districtwide support by making certain all facilities are safe spaces for both students and staff.
+This department uses 4.3 percent of the General Fund support components budget. - ✓ Human Resource Services-provides districtwide support by handling all the concerns of staffing from recruitment and hiring to benefits negotiations.
+The department accounts for 13.6 percent of the General Fund support components budget. - ✓ Transportation Services-primarily handles transporting students to and from facilities, on field trips, and to and from sporting events and activities, but they also maintain the district's two vehicle fleets.
+The department accounts for 24.2 percent of the General Fund support components budget. - ✓ Information and Technology Services-provides districtwide support by maintaining the technology infrastructure and devices used by staff and students.
+The department accounts for 10.7 percent of the General Fund support components budget. - ✓ Financial Services-provides districtwide support by providing accounting, payroll, warehousing, purchasing services, and risk management.
 This department accounts for the remaining 7.9 percent of General Fund support components budget.